-Imagine: It’s 2020 and a leading Chinese tech company has just created a quantum computer that can break the current Bitcoin encryption standard.
-Despite promises by the company to safeguard this technology, a rogue employee uses it to open the wallets of several large bitcoin investors.
-Millions are stolen and as word leaks, the market crashes.
-Before Bitcoin is able to update its encryption standard, investor confidence in cryptocurrency has been shattered.
-This is the threat that quantum computing presents.
+Imagine: It’s 2023, and a leading Chinese tech company has just created a quantum computer that can break the current Bitcoin encryption standard.
+Despite promises by the company to safeguard its innovative technology, a rogue employee uses it to open the wallets of several large bitcoin investors.
+The employee absconds with several million bitcoins, and as word leaks, the market crashes.
+Before Bitcoin can update its encryption standard, investor confidence in cryptocurrency has been shattered.
+This scenario is the threat that quantum computing presents.

 The above scenario is not that far-fetched.
-Indeed, at the speed at which quantum qubit capacity is increasing (qubit is a unit of quantum information), its merely a matter of time before quantum computing poses just such a risk.
-In order to break Bitcoin’s current encryption algorithm (SHA-256), quantum computing will require 1600 qubits capacity.
-Although Google’s quantum computing efforts are being staged at a mere 50 qubit, that level has increased exponentially within the past year.
+Indeed, at the speed at which quantum qubit capacity is increasing (a qubit is a unit of quantum information), it’s merely a matter of time before quantum computing poses just such a risk.
+Hackers seeking to break Bitcoin’s private key verification scheme (its elliptic curve digital signature algorithm) will likely be able to do so at 1600 qubits capacity.
+At present, the best quantum computing efforts have reached 72 qubits.

 Quantum Computing: A Systemic Risk

 For security purposes, Bitcoin owners are currently able to generate both a private and a public key.
 Although private keys are used to generate public keys, it’s fairly difficult to calculate that private key based upon how the public key was generated.
-Yet quantum computers have that capacity to do just that.
-And as quantum computing power grows, its ability to wreck havoc on cryptocurrency will expand as well.
+Quantum computers have that capacity to do just that.
+And as quantum computing power grows, its ability to wreak havoc on cryptocurrency will expand as well.

 Adaptability and Trust As A Security Safeguard

 Because blockchain security is partially dependent upon the length of cryptographic keys, creating longer keys as a safeguard is always a temptation.
 Unfortunately, longer cryptographic keys require additional time for encoding and decoding encryptions.
-Given that XTRABYTES is currently testing at 10,000 transactions per second, it might have greater luxury than most with regard to encryption time.
+Given that XTRABYTES is aiming for a superior transactions-per-second rate, it might have greater luxury than most with regard to encryption time.
 Nonetheless, other variables such as time-stamping and encryption methods must be factored in as well.